 Paula is also the president of the Canadian Colombian Professionals Association (CCPA), which is a volunteer-run professional immigrant network that has been serving as an influential voice and support for the Canadian Hispanic professional community since 2001.

-Barb Conway is the Vice-president of Human Resources at Carswell, a Thomson Reuters business, Canada’s foremost provider of information solutions to Legal, Tax and HR professionals.
+Barb Conway is the Vice-president of Human Resources at Carswell, a Thomson Reuters business, Canada’s foremost provider of information solutions to legal, tax and HR professionals.

-His diverse experience comes from industries such as investment banking, software, telecommunications, pharmaceuticals, and retail.
-He has worked in the US, Canada, India and has done assignments in Europe, Asia Pacific and Latin America.
+Glem currently runs his independent talent practice while also acting as Program Director, Talent Management, at the Schulich Executive Education Centre.
+He previously held the role of Global Director of Strategic Talent Management at Pitney Bowes Inc., and has diverse experience coming from industries such as investment banking, software, telecommunications, pharmaceuticals, and retail.
+He has worked in the US, Canada, and India, and has done assignments in Europe, Asia Pacific and Latin America.

 Peter Hawkins is a graduate of Dalhousie University and has had a varied career in publishing and international sales.
 He is co-owner and Managing Partner of MELLOHAWK Logistics Inc., a multi-award winning freight forwarder celebrating 10 years shipping to and from Canada and the world.

-Bob Hepburn is Director, Community Relations and Communications for the Toronto Star.
+Bob Hepburn is Director of Community Relations and Communications for the Toronto Star.
 He is an award-winning journalist who has worked as the Star’s bureau chief in Ottawa, Washington and the Middle East.
 He has reported from more than 30 countries for the Star and has also served as the Star’s editorial page editor, assistant managing editor, national editor and foreign editor.
 The Toronto Star is a proud media partner and award sponsor for this year’s IS Awards.